 1. Be in a scene (a place, a time, an action).
 I used to start scenes with a joke and go from there; one day my teacher, the venerable Chelsea Clarke, stopped me and said, “Be rowing a boat.”
 I began rowing a fake boat, and suddenly, I was a character in a boat; the audience knew where I was and what I was doing.

-It’s similarly knee-jerk to start a chapter discussing the metaphysics of unrequited love or whatever, but that’s disorientating to your reader because it’s like soliloquizing in space.
+It’s similarly knee-jerk to start an essay or chapter discussing the metaphysics of unrequited love or whatever, but that’s disorientating to your reader, like soliloquizing in space.
 Put your reader in a scene.
 Make one character be unrequitedly in love with another character rowing her boat.

 3. “Yes, and.”
-Tina Fey’s Bossypants gets this right: “The Rule of Agreement reminds you to ‘respect what your partner has created’ and to at least start from an open-minded place.
+Tina Fey nails it in Bossypants: “The Rule of Agreement reminds you to ‘respect what your partner has created’ and to at least start from an open-minded place.
 Start with a YES and see where it takes you.
 As an improvisor, I always find it jarring when I meet someone in real life whose first answer is no . . .
 ‘No, I will not hold your hand for a dollar.’
 What kind of way is that to live? . . .
 You are supposed to agree and then add something of your own . . .
 To me, YES, AND means don’t be afraid to contribute.
 It’s your responsibility to contribute.
 Always make sure you’re adding something to the discussion.
 Your initiations are worthwhile.”
 Do I agree with Tina Fey?
 YES, AND I want to be her sister.

-3a.
-Once applied to writing, you’ll be saying to yourself, “Yes, I want to write this emotionally traumatic scene, and I want to write the healing scene that comes a few years later.”
-“Yes, I want to hear your constructive criticism, and I’m going to make this chapter stronger because of it.”
+Other examples: “Yes, I want to write this emotionally traumatic scene, and I want to write the healing scene that comes years later.”
+“Yes, I want to hear your constructive criticism, and you’re not a stranger on the Internet.”
 “Yes, this character goes down on that character, and then they switch it up.”
-“Yes, this horrible thing happened to me, and I’m going to write about it and turn it into the most beautiful piece of literature.”
-“Yes, I’m going to write a book, and I’m going to write another.”
+“Yes, this horrible thing happened, and I’m going to write about it and turn it into a beautiful piece of literature and you’re going to appreciate it.”

 I used to believe that if someone else is really funny, then I’m obviously less funny.
 If someone else is the best in the scene, then I’m—if not the worst—not the best, because the best is taken.
 If another woman in the class is getting better, then I’m getting worse.
 If she’s succeeding, I’m not.
 Not true in improv (and life)!
 A few things to consider: A) The better your scene partner is, the better you are, because you’re trapped on a sinking and/or floating ship together.
-B) If your ship is sinking, it’s fine because you are not alone.
-C) Sometimes, to make the scene work, it’s in your benefit to be “the straight man” (this isn’t a homophobic term; it means: the one who isn’t the funny scene-stealing star.
+2) Sometimes, to make the scene work, it’s in your best interest to be “the straight man” (this isn’t a homophobic term; it means: the one who isn’t the funny scene-stealing star.
 “Straight men” are important because they make the scene work, and therefore make the show good; it’s not about them—it’s about their team.
-“Straight men” are also important for sex.)
+“Straight men” are also important for sex for some people.)

 5. Make strong choices.
 The more specific you are (“I’m in a graveyard, and I’m a vampire slayer who is also a vampire [real scene that happened to me]”), the stronger you are communicating.
 If you’re a vampire, try biting your scene partner right away (the strong and obvious choice), instead of what I did, which was to stand still and say, “Hey, I’m a vampire slayer who is also a vampire, so I guess I’m suicidal.”
 And then I staked myself and died.
 The scene was over before it began.

 7. Be present.
 Yoga also says this.
-If yoga and improv say this, it must be the truest of truths.
-Not being present in a scene is the real-life nightmare of showing up to a test for which you haven’t studied (and you are naked and your crush is noticing you for the first time and there is shrinkage).
-Not being present in a yoga pose means you have probably fallen on your sacrum or your shockra or your perineum.
+If yoga and improv say this, then it must be the truest of truths.
+Not being present in a scene is the real-life nightmare of showing up to a test for which you haven’t studied.
+Not being present in a yoga pose means you have probably fallen on your shockra or perineum.

-7a.
-Writing takeaway: When talking about Elizabeth Bishop one day, my poetry teacher, Jennifer Michael Hecht, said she believed only in work created with a high level of concentration.
+Writing takeaway: When talking about Elizabeth Bishop one day, my poetry teacher Jennifer Michael Hecht said she believed only in work created with a high level of concentration.
 Install the hilariously-named Freedom program that turns off the Internet; place your phone in a drawer; put up a sign that says Mining Coal; do whatever you have to do to be present with your writing.
-Go into the blowjob room if you have to.

 To read other Funny Women pieces and interviews, see the archives.